MECHANICAL PLANT AND EQUIPMENT

 The notes of the lectures and exercises, and all the supporting material (drawings, plant schemes, Excel spreadsheets, media) are available to students and shared on Elly platform.
 In addition to the shared material, the student can personally study some of the topics discussed during the course in the following books: Pareschi A. "Impianti industriali.
 Criteri di scelta, progettazione e realizzazione", Progetto Leonardo BolognaFabbri S. "Impianti Meccanici", Patron, BolognaTurco F. "Principi generali di progettazione degli impianti industriali"Monte A. “Elementi di impianti industriali”, Vol I, II, Ed.
 Libreria Cortina, TorinoCaron F., Marchet G., Wegner R. "Impianti di movimentazione e stoccaggio dei materiali criteri di progettazione", Ed.
 HoepliFedele L., Furlanetto L. Saccardi D. "Progettare e gestire la manutenzione", Ed.
 McGraw-Hill

 The course counts 9 CFUs (one CFU, University Credits equals one ECTS credit and represents the workload of a student during educational activities aimed at passing the exams), which corresponds to 72 hours of lectures.
+The lectures will be organized, if possible, in presence with the possibility to watch them also online in asynchronous mode (uploaded on Stream and linked to Elly webpage).
 The didactic activities are composed of frontal lessons alternating with exercises.
 During the frontal lessons, the course topics are proposed from the theoretical and design point of view.During classroom exercises students are allowed to bring their own computers and tablets, and they will apply theoretical knowledge to an exercise, a real case study, or a project.If conditions are favorable, seminars are held by managers of multinational corporations who report concrete experiences in real case studies.The slides and notes used to support the lessons will be uploaded to the Elly Platform.Notes, slides, spreadsheets, tables, and all shared material are part of the didactic material.
 For non-attending students, it is important to stay up-to-date on the course through the Elly platform, the only communication tool used for direct teacher / student contact.On this platform, day by day, the topics discussed in the lesson are pointed out and registered, providing the students with an index of the contents for the final exam.

 Assessment methods and criteria